leap-hand/LEAP_Hand_API/readme.md

 ## Setup Instructions

-Follow these steps to set up the Dynamixel:
+Follow these steps to set up the Leap Hand:

 1. **Clone the Repository**:
    ```bash